ethereum/eth2.0-pm/eth2.0-implementers-calls/call_039.md

 The complexity of proof of custody can be reduced by 1/2 to 3/4.

-Unsuccessful attempt to self-verified proof of custody using K committments.
+An unsuccessful attempt to self-verified proof of custody using K commitments.

 ## 4.3 TXRX